saddam213/LLamaStack/LLamaStack.Core/README.md

 }

+// InferTextAsync, returns IAsyncEnumerable<string> for streaming output of tokens IAsyncEnumerable<string> inferTokens = _modelSessionService.InferTextAsync(sessionId, questionText);
+await foreach (var token in inferTokens)
+{
+   Console.Write(token);
+}

-// InferTextAsync, returns the full inference response as a string string inferResponse = await _modelSessionService.InferAsync(sessionId, questionText);
+// InferTextCompleteAsync, returns the full inference response as a string string inferResponse = await _modelSessionService.InferTextCompleteAsync(sessionId, questionText);

-// QueueInferTextAsync, queues the request for inference, the task will wait until all other queue items
+// InferTextCompleteQueuedAsync, queues the request for inference, the task will wait until all other queue items
 // have processed and returns the full inference response as a string, be sure to set appropriate timeouts
-// as inference can take time and the quue coule be long string inferResponse = await _modelSessionService.QueueInferTextAsync(sessionId, questionText);
+// as inference can take time and the quue coule be long string inferResponse = await _modelSessionService.InferTextCompleteQueuedAsync(sessionId, questionText);

 // CancelAsync, cancel the currently running inference